CESSProject/doc-v2/developer/tutorials/deploy-sc-solidity.md

 - **MetaMask**: Required to get an Ethereum address and to connect to the CESS chain
 - **CESS Acount**: Refer to [this article](../../community/cess-account.md) on how to create a CESS account and [this article](../guides/testnet-faucet.md) on getting testnet tokens from our faucet.
 - **Remix IDE**: Access to [Remix IDE](https://remix.ethereum.org/) to develop, compile, and deploy smart contracts to the chain
-- **Access to CESS Node**: Make sure the node allows access to MetaMask
+- **Access to CESS Node**: Make sure the node allows access from MetaMask.

 The following steps will guide you to deploy a Solidity contract on the CESS testnet.